ryanpq/flask-fga/README.md

 ## Authentication

 Auth0 is used for authentication for simplicity but can easily be swapped out for another authentication solution.
 Auth0 is initialized in app/__init__.py and utilized in app/routes.py in the route handlers for `/login`, `/logout`, and `/callback`.
-The `loadSession()` function uses the information returned during authentication to set session variables which are used throughout the rest of the app.
+The `loadSession()` function uses the information returned during authentication to set session variables which are used throughout the rest of the app and the `registerUser()` function is used to create a new user in the database after they are first authenticated.

 ## Database